 In the summer of 2014, the Louisiana Legislature officially created the Office of Technology Services in an effort to consolidate and streamline information technology services within state agencies, moving them from a federated model of IT service delivery and support to one of shared infrastructure services.
 Act 712 in 2014 officially tasked OTS with a mission of establishing competitive, cost-effective technology systems and services while acting as the sole centralized customer for the acquisition, billing and record-keeping of those services.
 Within the first year, the state was able to cut $75 million from its overall expenditures.

-Three years later, the state House of Representatives created HCR 121, which allowed OTS to conduct a risk assessment of the state’s existing mission-critical IT systems in the executive branch.
+Three years later, the state House of Representatives created HCR 121 during the 2017 Regular Session, which allowed OTS to conduct a risk assessment of the state’s existing mission-critical IT systems in the executive branch.
 These findings helped OTS to pinpoint and assign status levels to more than $1 billion in outdated or inefficient IT systems.
 Ultimately, HCR 121 identified 150 legacy systems as operational risks due to aging, outdated technology and/or an inability to maintain continued support.
 Staff members got to work, making steady improvements.
-As of spring 2021, OTS is poised to have cut a whopping $700-plus million, or well over two thirds, from the backlog total.
+Currently, OTS is poised to have cut $700-plus million, or well over two thirds, from the backlog total.

 Growth and Accomplishments